Comparing Avient (AVNT) & Its Rivals

-Avient (NYSE: AVNT) is one of 16 public companies in the “Plastics materials & resins” industry, but how does it weigh in compared to its peers?
-We will compare Avient to similar businesses based on the strength of its institutional ownership, earnings, analyst recommendations, valuation, risk, profitability and dividends.
+Avient (NYSE: AVNT) is one of 16 public companies in the “Plastics materials & resins” industry, but how does it weigh in compared to its rivals?
+We will compare Avient to similar companies based on the strength of its valuation, dividends, risk, profitability, earnings, analyst recommendations and institutional ownership.

 87.7% of Avient shares are owned by institutional investors.
 Comparatively, 79.1% of shares of all “Plastics materials & resins” companies are owned by institutional investors.
-1.0% of Avient shares are owned by company insiders.
-Comparatively, 1.5% of shares of all “Plastics materials & resins” companies are owned by company insiders.
-Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company will outperform the market over the long term.
+1.0% of Avient shares are owned by insiders.
+Comparatively, 1.5% of shares of all “Plastics materials & resins” companies are owned by insiders.
+Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock is poised for long-term growth.

-Avient has a beta of 1.74, meaning that its stock price is 74% more volatile than the S&P 500.
-Comparatively, Avient’s peers have a beta of 1.69, meaning that their average stock price is 69% more volatile than the S&P 500.

-This is a summary of recent recommendations for Avient and its peers, as reported by MarketBeat.
+This is a breakdown of recent ratings and target prices for Avient and its rivals, as provided by MarketBeat.com.

 |Sell Ratings